pronoiac/paip-lisp/docs/chapter16.md

 to say that A and B imply C with .9 certainty.
 EMYCIN simply multiplies the rule's cf by the combined cf of the premise.
 So if A has cf .6 and B has cf .4, then the premise as a whole has cf .4 (the minimum of A and B), which is multiplied by .9 to get .36.
-The .36 is then combined with any exisiting cf for C.
+The .36 is then combined with any existing cf for C.
 If C is previously unknown, then combining .36 with 0 will give .36.
 If C had a prior cf of .76, then the new cf would be .36 + .76 - (.36 x .76) = .8464.